AI Buyer Insights:

 Companies worldwide use VMware vCenter Server, from small firms to large enterprises across 21+ industries.

-Organizations such as NedBank, Gulfstream, University of Iowa, Cereal Docks and Lotte Chemical Titan Holding are recorded users of VMware vCenter Server for Network Virtualisation.
+Organizations such as NedBank, Gulfstream, University of Iowa, Lotte Chemical Titan Holding and Argon Medical Devices are recorded users of VMware vCenter Server for Network Virtualisation.

 Companies using VMware vCenter Server are most concentrated in Banking and Financial Services, Aerospace and Defense and Education, with adoption spanning over 21 industries.